Now Recruiting Collaborators

 Red Lines

-• Using LLMs for emergency triage
+• Using chatbots for medical emergencies

 Guidance Notes